Vincit/objection.js/doc/index.md

 Arbitrary relation graphs can be upserted (insert + update + delete) using the [`upsertGraph`](#upsertgraph) method.
 This is best explained using examples, so check them out ➔.

 The `upsertGraph` method works a little different than the other update and patch methods.
-When using `upsertGraph` any `where` or `having` method is ignored.
+When using `upsertGraph` any `where` or `having` methods are ignored.
 The models are updated based on the id properties in the graph.
 This is also clarified in the examples.

 `upsertGraph` uses `insertGraph` under the hood for inserts.
 That means that you can insert object graphs for relations and use all `insertGraph` features like `#ref` references.